 My only gripe about Takarakka is I didn’t find the staff very accommodating to our needs.
 We had booked at different times to our friends and although when I booked I had tried to get close to our friends they said it wasn’t possible.
 On arrival, our friends were at one end of the property and we were at the other.
 Given how huge each of our sites were I asked about being able to camp on the same site as each other – but was also told that wasn’t possible.

 Anyway, putting that aside, I really liked staying at Takarakka and would definitely recommend anyone visiting Carnvaon Gorge to stay here.
 If you are planning on camping with friends though, I’d recommend you all book at the same time and book everything under one name, so you are definitely with each other.

 Hopefully you found this guide on to Takarakka Bush Resort & Caravan Park helpful.
-Check out our guide on visiting the Carnarvon Gorge here (coming soon) or find other places to stay in the Capricorn region here or Outback Queensland here.
+Check out our guide on visiting the Carnarvon Gorge here or read our guide on all the different Caranvon Campsites here.